pote/gpm/README.md

 # Go Package Manager [![Build Status](https://travis-ci.org/pote/hashifiable.png?branch=master)](https://travis-ci.org/pote/gpm)

-The `gpm` tool provides a simple way to work with specific versions of Go packages with little overhead by leveraging the power of Git.
-This is inspired by tools such as Python's [pip](http://www.pip-installer.org/) or Ruby's [dep](http://cyx.github.io/dep/)
+The `gpm` tool provides a simple way to work with specific versions of Go packages with little overhead, gpm is inspired by tools such as Python's [pip](http://www.pip-installer.org/) and Ruby's [dep](http://cyx.github.io/dep/)

 ## The Godeps file

-`gpm` expects you to have a file called `Godeps` in the root of your project, in the format `<import path> <git tag>`.
+`gpm` expects you to have a file called `Godeps` in the root of your project, in the format `<import path> <tag/revision>`.

 Once this file is in place, running the `gpm` tool will download those packages and check out the specified versions.